 All features of the online Codeviewer (e.g. line for line feedback, filling in rubrics and adding general grades and feedback) can also be done locally using the filesystem.
 Editor plugins can be installed and used for most popular editors to enable this.

 Creating a new account¶

-A CodeGrade account has to be created in order to use CodeGrade and follow courses.
-This can be done by navigating to your institute’s CodeGrade site (e.g. uva.codegra.de) and clicking the ‘Register’ button.
-Here you can register a new account by entering your full name, valid e-mail address and a password.
+Otherwise you can create an account by navigating to your institute’s CodeGrade site (e.g. uva.codegra.de) and clicking the ‘Register’ button.
+Here you can register a new account by entering your full name, a valid email address and a password.
 Also a unique username has to be chosen to finish registration, please keep in mind that this username cannot be changed after your registration is complete.